 The Justice card is the eleventh of the Major Arcana in the Rider-Waite deck.
 She appears as a crowned woman on a throne between two pillars, wielding a sword in her right hand, and holding the notorious scales of justice with her left hand.

 The purple veil between the pillars symbolizes wisdom based on structure; her red dress, passion.
+A golden crown with a square in the center affirms her authority over the material realm.
 The sword points upwards to higher ideas, while the scales represent balance and critical thinking.

 This detailed article will explore the symbolism and possible interpretations of the Justice card in various readings.